 The Distell National Playwright Competition

 For the competition, debut scriptwriters are invited submit story ideas and writing samples.
-The selection panel then choses five finalists who are mentored to evolve their script ideas into a play that is ready for production.
-One overall winning play is selected and then produced and staged by the National Arts Festival at the following year’s event in Makhanda.
+The selection panel will then choose five finalists, who will be selected for a process of development, including workshops, masterclasses and/or mentorship.
+At the end of this process, one overall winning play will be selected and awarded a production budget with the aim of presenting it as a premiere on the Main programme of the National Arts Festival.
 The National Arts Festival is South Africa’s premier arts event and is a shop-window for producers and theatres from across the world.
 There is also a cash prize for the winners.

 - Enquiries: [email protected]

 Distell, Africa’s leading producer of spirits, wines, ciders and ready-to-drinks (RTDs), supports a wide range of community projects that include alcohol harm reduction and socio-economic development.
 For more information, visit www.distell.co.za.